Slot Hobbit :: Photo Of The Day and Natural History Commentary

 Slot Hobbit

 I recently got the news that I was one of the fortunate to receive a permit to visit the Wave, part of the North Coyote Butte area in Arizona, in April.
 It’s a place I have long heard about, and the photos that others have shot there make it look curious, strange and pretty cool.
 Now I get to check it out in person in a few months.
-I’ll probably spend a day fooling around near Page so that I can return to the Antelope Canyon slot canyons, a very interesting place which I saw about a year ago for the first time.
-The slots will likely be crowded there this April, but on my previous visit there – on a very cold January day – I had large sections of the narrows to myself much of the morning.
+I’ll probably spend a day fooling around near Page so that I can return to the Antelope Canyon slot canyons, a very interesting place.
+The slots will likely be crowded there this April, but on my previous visit there — on a very cold January day — I had the narrows to myself much of the morning.
 I felt like a hobbit creeping about through some bizarre location in Middle Earth.

-A hiker admiring the striated walls and dramatic light within Antelope Canyon, a deep narrow slot canyon formed by water and wind erosion.
-Navajo Tribal Lands, Page, Arizona, USA.
+Antelope Canyon, a deep narrow slot canyon formed by water and wind erosion, Navajo Tribal Lands, Page, Arizona

 Location: Navajo Tribal Lands, Page, Arizona, USA